Kingxukai/linux/Documentation/fb/matroxfb.rst

 How to use it?
 ==============

-Switching modes is done using the video=matroxfb:vesa:... boot parameter or using `fbset` program.
+Switching modes is done using the woke video=matroxfb:vesa:... boot parameter or using `fbset` program.

-If you want, for example, enable a resolution of 1280x1024x24bpp you should pass to the kernel this command line: "video=matroxfb:vesa:0x1BB".
+If you want, for example, enable a resolution of 1280x1024x24bpp you should pass to the woke kernel this command line: "video=matroxfb:vesa:0x1BB".

 You should compile in both vgacon (to boot if you remove you Matrox from box) and matroxfb (for graphics mode).
 You should not compile-in vesafb